 Find out more about this topic at the NLP International Conference

-To learn more about this advance in modelling and more insights from Michael Hall, join his session at the 2020 NLP International Conference on Saturday 16th May 2020.
+To learn more about this advance in modelling and more insights from Michael Hall, join his session at the Virtual 2021 NLP International Conference on Saturday 15th May 2021.
 Discover how to use Meta-States to flush out the meta-frames of an expert so you can discover the higher level thinking driving expertise.
-And remember, if you secure your place before 30th November you will save up to 40%!